-If the advertisement is intended solely as a reminder the advertisement may comprise the trade name, INN, the marketing authorisation holder and the logo only.
-In 2013, ENLI has sanctioned 1 LIF member for breach of the above in the case 2013-0578 (legibility).
-In 2012, numerous breaches of the above have been sanctioned in 25 cases published at: http://www.enli.dk/Default.aspx?ID=167.
+If the advertisement is intended solely as a reminder, the advertisement may comprise the trade name, INN, the marketing authorisation holder and the logo only.
+In 2013, ENLI has heard 16 cases published at: www.enli.dk/offentliggjorte-sager/afgoerelser-2013/.